The mahogany glider is named for its rich brown mahogany colour and the importance of the swamp mahogany tree, Lophostemon suaveolens, in its habitat.

 - Weight, males 330-500 averaging 407 grams, females 310-454 averaging 365 grams

-The gliding membrane extends from wrist to ankle.
+The gliding membrane extends from the wrist to the ankle.

 - The glider’s habitat is tropical lowland open eucalypt and melaleuca woodland.